 CROATIA & MONTENEGRO

-Day 3: Korcula.
+Day 3: Korcula & Surrounding Islands.
 After a delicious breakfast, we charter a boat to go island hopping among some of Croatia’s most beautiful islands!
-You can swim in the crystal clear water, visit a monastery on one of the islands, or relax in the shade on the boat.
-In the afternoon, you can explore Korcula on your own (this is the rumored birthplace of Marco Polo) or rent a bike to venture around the island and visit nearby vineyards.
+You can swim in the crystal clear water, visit a monastery on one of the islands, enjoy a beach bar accessible only by boat, and/or just relax on the boat .
+In the afternoon, you can explore Korcula on your own, rent a bike to venture around the island, or visit nearby vineyards (Korcula is known for Grk, a type of wine found only on the island!).

-Day 4: Drive to Montenegro.
-Today we head down the coast to Montenegro.
-We stop at a local winery along the way, where you will learn about wine growing in Croatia and will sample varieties like plavac mali, which is found only in this region!
+Day 4: Peljesac & Montenegro.
+Today we head down the coast to Montenegro, passing through the Peljesac Peninsula which is one of Croatia’s premier wine growing regions.
+We stop at a local winery along the way, where you will learn about Croatian wine and will sample varieties like plavac mali, which is found only in this region!
 We continue to the small fishing village of Perast, located on the Bay of Kotor (this area was selected by Lonely Planet as the #1 place to visit in 2016!).
 You will be amazed by the beauty here as the mountains plunge into the sea.
-The next three nights are spent at a seaside hotel with gorgeous views of the Bay.
+The next two nights are spent at a seaside hotel with gorgeous views of the Bay.

-Day 6: Lake Skadar.
-Lake Skadar is south of Perast, and one of the largest lakes in the region.
+Day 5: Kotor & Lake Skadar.
+In the morning, you will have time to visit the town of Kotor.
+This is a great spot for shopping, or for those wanting a workout you can climb up the fortress that rises above the town, affording a panoramic view of the bay.
+Then, we continue to Lake Skadar, one of the largest lakes in the region.
 Situated in a valley surrounded by high mountains, we embark on a boat tour of the lake and will hopefully see a lot of wildlife (part of the lake is a National Park).
 There are dozens of monasteries around the lake and we stop to visit one built in the 14th century- still with the original frescoes!
 After the boat tour, we return to Perast, stopping to visit a small family owned winery.
 Sampling the local wines along with homemade cheese, prosciutto and bread will be the perfect way to end the day!

-Day 7: Farewell!
+Day 7: Farewell.
 This is the end of the tour, and you have the day to explore as you please.
-There are a lot of additional activities for you to enjoy such as whitewater rafting, canyoning, biking, or simply relaxing by the water, going for a swim, visiting area museums, or transferring to another city.
+Dubrovnik is an incredible city so we recommend spending an additional night or two if your schedule allows.
+There are a lot of additional activities for you to enjoy, or you can take a flight or ferry to Italy or a day trip to Mostar in Bosnia.

 This is the general itinerary that is used for the trip.
 Itineraries are subject to change based on weather and other circumstances.